Family Mediation & Juvenile Services

 How does Family Mediation & Juvenile Services spend its money?

 Family Mediation & Juvenile Services directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Family Mediation & Juvenile Services tax-deductible?